 Varozza Vineyards is a small production winery located mere minutes from downtown St. Helena.
 The property is approximately 37 acres planted to a number of varietals which are separated into 17 blocks.
 All fruit for their wines comes from the vineyard on site.
 Their vineyard sits at the junction of Napa River and York Creek which gives them rich alluvial soils with good drainage.

 One feature which separates this small producing winery from other wineries aside from the fact they own their own land, is there is an old stone ghost winery located on site.
 It was built in 1885 and has been completely restored and retrofitted by the owners (Jack and Dianna Varozza, both Napa born and raised).
-This was quite a project as the lime mortar between t eh stones had mostly crumbled to dust and had to be replaced.
+This was quite a project as the lime mortar between the stones had mostly crumbled to dust and had to be replaced.
 The winery was originally a dirt floor but is now concrete.
 All the stone for this winery was quarried from the hills in nearby Deer Park.
-It was one of the last ghost wineries in all of the Napa Valley to be restored (although we are still aware of at least one other un-restored ghost winery – also in St. Helena).
+It was one of the last ghost wineries in all of the Napa Valley to be restored (although we are still aware of at least three other non-restored ghost wineries, two of which are in greater St. Helena).
 The original redwood tanks and basket press are still located on site.

 Another rarity in Napa is the age of their vines.
-The Sauvignon blanc vines are up to 60 years old, the Petite Sirah vines are over 60 years old and some of their Zinfandel vines are 80+ years old.
-These older vines are head pruned, rather then being trained on a trellis system.
+The Sauvignon Blanc vines are up to 60 years old, the Petite Sirah vines are over 60 years old and some of their Zinfandel vines are 90+ years old.
+Their Cabernet Sauvignon vines are among the oldest still producing vines of this varietal in all Napa Valley (along with the few old Cabernet Sauvignon vines at Scarecrow Vineyard and also MacDonald Vineyard) For reference, supposedly the oldest still producing Cabernet Sauvignon vines in the world were planted in 1888 in the Barossa Valley (Penfolds).
+Varozza’s older vines are head pruned, rather then being trained on a trellis system.
+Jack oversees the entire vineyard management – all their vines are dry farmed.

 Their total production is under 1000 cases.
 Each year they produce a Cabernet Sauvignon and a Petite Syrah.
 Their refreshing philosophy is that wine is meant to be consumed upon purchase (because it has already been aged by the winery) and be affordable to the majority of the population.
 As a result their wines are reasonably priced by Napa standards.